UBC-MDS/programming-in-python-for-data-science/chapters/module2.md

 ---
-title: 'Module 2: Fundamentals of Learning and Cross-Validation'
+title: 'Module 2: Table Manipulation and Chaining'
 description:
-  'This chapter will teach you the fundamentals of supervised learning and about cross-validation.'
+  'In this module learn simple table manipulations (modifying columns inplace with and without the apply function.
+You will also learn about method chaining conventions (style, including multi-line).'
 prev: /module1
 next: /module3
 type: chapter